Skip to content

 What this means: If you can connect to it and type commands, rConfig can back it up.
 No vendor certification required.
 No waiting for the next software release to support a new device model.

-Most NCM platforms support SSH and maybe Telnet. rConfig provides five distinct backup methods, each designed for different device categories and constraints:
+Most NCM platforms support SSH and maybe Telnet. rConfig provides six backup methods, each designed for different device categories and constraints:

 The Standard: Encrypted, authenticated, works with 90% of modern network devices.